namoshizun/RevisionNotes/ELEC3609/(W4-W6)Note.md

 * View: renders data into views
 * Controller: interprets requests and encapsulates business logic

 **ORM**: [Object-relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) is a programming technique for converting data between incompatible type systems in OO programming languages.
-Models become Classes, and each instance becomes an object, on which methods can be called.
+Models become Classes, fields become class members, and each row becomes an instance on which methods can be called.

+* Systematically block SQL Injection attack 👏

 # Client-Server interoperation